alinnman/celestial-navigation/maths/axioms.md

 ### **Axiom 3: Measurement Validity**

-- **Instruments Work**: Properly calibrated sextants, theodolites, and clocks provide meaningful data about physical reality
+- **Instruments Work**: Properly calibrated sextants, theodolites, and clocks provide meaningful data about physical reality.
+The world has a determinate physical structure that exists independently of our descriptions of it.
+Measurements made with calibrated instruments, under repeatable conditions, with independently verified auxiliary assumptions, provide reliable epistemic access to that structure.
+When such measurements consistently support one hypothesis over another across diverse methods and observers, that hypothesis is rationally preferred, while remaining open to revision under sufficient countervailing evidence
 - **Reproducibility**: Independent observers using proper methods get consistent results
-- **Translation**: Measurements (altitudes, clock readings etc) by different people at different times are valid data
+- **Translation**: Measurements (altitudes, clock readings etc) by different people at different times are valid data from unbiased observations.

+### **Axiom 4: Science is falsifiable**

+- **Claims must withstand examination**: A hypothesis that makes no risky predictions, or whose predictions cannot fail, is not a scientific hypothesis
+- **Translation**: Marks a clear watershed between science and pseudo-science

-### **Axiom 4: Logical Reasoning**
+### **Axiom 5: Logical Reasoning**

 - **Law of Non-Contradiction**: A statement cannot be both true and false simultaneously